bkwon0402/bkwon0402.github.io/item/wefinance.md

 ---
 # The Challenge

-I worked with the WeFinance founders to on their design and branding.
+I worked with the WeFinance founders on their design and branding.
 WeFinance is a crowdlending platform for student loans and other low-risk debt utilizing borrowers’ personal networks and real identities.

 <br>